jira airtable integration logo

 Airtable is a powerful tool that lets you manage a lot of information – but so is Jira.

-If you’re connecting Airtable and Jira because you’re already using both, and you don’t want to do anything too fancy, then the Airtable sync might be a good choice.
+If you’re connecting Airtable and Jira because you’re already using both and are already on the Airtable Business or Enterprise plan (and don’t use that many custom Jira fields), their sync option is a good choice.

-However, if you just want to view your data in a clear, accessible way, a simple, intuitive solution like Visor might be a better choice.
+However, if you need more Jira custom field support and want to view your data in a clear, accessible way, Visor’s simple, spreadsheet-inspired workspace might be a better choice.
+You can check out Visor in the Atlassian Marketplace.

 Are you ready to begin?